alessiorubicini/TBDM-CSP-Dewatering-Machine/README.md

 ### Data Analytics Queries

 All data analytics queries, with their description and performance, are described in detail in [Data Analytics Queries](docs/data-analytics-queries.md).
-You can also find a detailed comparison of Flux and SQL query languages in [Flux vs SQL](docs/flux-vs-sql.md).
+You can also find a detailed comparison of Flux and SQL query languages in [Flux vs SQL](docs/flux-vs-sql.md) and a comparison between Influx V2 and V3 in [InfluxDB V2 vs V3](docs/influxdb-v2-vs-v3.md).

 ## Grafana